Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 5. **Load Coordinates** allows you to load the positions, directions, and angles saved from the previous code.

 6. **Change Mario's Coordinates** allows you to change Mario's coordinates at will.
 You are able to change them in both decimal and hexidecimal form.
+    * Note: When modifying a coordinate in decimal form, the number will start with either a plus or minus sign.
+This **does not** mean that addition/subtraction is occuring; it simply means that the value is either positive or negative.

 7. **Spawn Item** allows you to spawn any item into the field.